mhavey/marklogic/uml2es/tutorials/employeeCradleToGrave.md

 ![memberOf](images/emp_setup37.png)

 Save your work (File | Save All).
 If the build person has created a source code repository, push your model to that repo.
+Specifically, add the folders data/papyrus/MLProfileProject and data/papyrus/EmployeeHubModel to the repo.

 ### Step 2 Summary